 - and all within a tight schedule…

 In addition, there are about 30 to 40 other challenges such as formatting, preparing presentations, citing obscure sources, setting up consultations, gathering data, finding survey participants, and so on and so forth.
-The right methods and Aristolo's thesis guide will help overcome all of these problems.
+The right methods and Aristolo's thesis guide will help you overcome all of these problems.

 Methods play an important role in the bachelor’s thesis.